-FACULTY may initiate student withdrawal from a class for only the following two reasons:
+Faculty may initiate student withdrawal from a class for only the following reasons:

-- 1.Lack of attendance according to the Attendance Policy - 2.
-Behavioral violation according to the Studio and Classroom Conduct Policy

-The faculty member must follow the correct procedure and complete the appropriate form and submit it to the Registrar to withdraw a student.
+- 1. Lack of attendance according to the Attendance Policy. - 2.
+Behavioral violation according to the Studio and Classroom Conduct Policy.
+The faculty member must follow the correct procedure and complete the appropriate form and submit it to the Registrar to withdraw a student. - 3.
+Non-participation in fully online classes

 A faculty member cannot enter a "W" onto the midterm or final grade sheet.
 Only the Registrar can enter the "W" onto the grade sheet.

-A STUDENT may initiate a withdrawal from a course with their advisor's permission before the last day to withdraw (see Academic Calendar).
+A student may initiate a withdrawal from a course with their advisor's permission before the last day to withdraw (see Academic Calendar).
 See "Changes in Enrollment" for current policies on student-initiated withdrawal.